Articles About Ponant

-Snapshot: Cruising for some 25 years, this chic French line is a Francophile’s dream.
+Cruising for over a quarter century, this chic French line is a Francophile’s dream.
 Ponant’s crew is discreet, the décor is subtle and the food is tantalizing.
 French desserts, French cheeses and French wines accompany passengers on cruises around the world, from French Polynesia and the Caribbean to the North and South Poles, and lots in between.

 Mostly Europeans, heavy on French, Swiss and Germans, with a sprinkling of Francophiles from everywhere else — North America, Brazil, you name it.
-Children are welcome, but are expected to be well behaved; there is a children’s menu, Wii gaming console and when there are a number of kids on board, a few activities are organized by a staff member.
+Children are welcome, but are expected to be well behaved; there is a children’s menu, Wii gaming console, and when there are a number of kids on board, a few activities are organized by a staff member.

 $ – $$ Moderate to Expensive

 - 10- and 16-night Antarctica cruises November – February

 - Iceland & Arctic Circle cruises in summer; also Northwest Passage, Eastern Canada, Great Lakes

 - 6- and 7-night cruises out of Martinique to the Grenadine Islands in the winter; also Cuba (Cuban calls suspended due to a US government ban.